The most frequent surgical procedure to treat prostate cancer is radical prostatectomy, which is removal of:

 There is no “best” way to treat prostate cancer.
 The method of treatment recommended will be based on your symptoms and other life factors.
 Be sure to discuss all available treatment options with your doctor.

 Side Effects and Recovery of Function After Prostate Cancer Surgery

 Most men have stress urinary incontinence (leakage of a small amount of urine when laughing, sneezing, coughing, etc.) after a radical prostatectomy.

 Since the prostate and seminal vesicles produce the majority of semen, sexual climax after a prostatectomy does not produce fluid.
 However, the climax response is preserved.

-The success of preserving sexual function (the ability to maintain erections for sex) depends on:
+The success of preserving the functional ability for sex after prostate cancer surgery (the ability to maintain erections for sex) depends on: